cameronterry/dark-matter/readme.md

 ## Contributing

-Please ensure you have **What Dark Matter does and does not** first and make sure to read the notes below.
+Please ensure you have read**What Dark Matter does and does not** first and make sure to read the notes below.
 But don't be dissuaded, pull requests are welcome :-)